 - a Come and Try inclusive sports day at Glen Eira Sports and Aquatic Centre (GESAC) for International Day of People with a Disability;

-- a rolling series of specialised disability awareness training sessions for Council staff and communications training for GESAC staff;
+- a program of specialised disability awareness training sessions for Council staff and communications training for GESAC staff.

 Council continued the implementation of its four-year Domestic Animal Management (DAM) Plan.
-DAM addresses issues such as dogs at large; cat overpopulation; nuisance pets; and registration and identification.
+The DAM Plan addresses issues such as dogs at large; cat overpopulation; nuisance pets; and registration and identification.

-Council has met or exceeded its targets in all but two of the nine performance indicators.
+Council has met or exceeded its targets in all but two of the nine performance indicators in 2017–18.

-The cat reclaim/return rate is well above the target set and continues to increase steadily.
-This has been a strong focus for Council’s animal management team over the past few years and is made easier by the number of cats that are now microchipped.
-However, it should be noted that these figures include cats that have been sold or adopted.
+The cat reclaim/return rate continues to be well above the target set, is industry leading and continues to increase.
+This has been a strong focus for Council’s animal management team over the past few years and is a positive outcome following the adoption of Council’s new Domestic Animal Management Plan 2017–2021.
+However, it should be noted these figures include cats that have been sold or adopted.
 Council acknowledges the exceptional work that our current pound provider (RSPCA) does in reducing the euthanasia rates by selling or adopting such a large number of cats.